This post originally appeared on VICE UK.

-Two weeks ago I was talking to a 13-year-old boy in the Calais migrant camp.
-He told me he had left Afghanistan, escaping the threat of IS and the Taliban, travelling alone for six months to try and get to his father, who was living in Birmingham.
+Two weeks ago, I was talking to a 13-year-old boy in the Calais migrant camp.
+He told me he had left Afghanistan, escaping the threat of ISIS and the Taliban, traveling alone for six months to try and get to his father, who was living in Birmingham.

-For weeks Shamsher had been trying to jump on the back of lorries to enter the UK, an incredibly dangerous way into Britain that has claimed many lives.
+For weeks, Shamsher had been trying to jump on the back of trucks to enter the UK, an incredibly dangerous way into Britain that has claimed many lives.
 When he was caught, he said he was kicked and slapped by French police, who forced him to return to the camp.
 This is a child.
-If he was in British school he'd be in year 8.
+If he was in British school, he'd be in year 8.

-Heartbreakingly, Shamsher told me he had a better chance of getting into the UK on the back of a lorry than waiting for the government to let him in.
-"I apologise on behalf of my country," I said.
+Heartbreakingly, Shamsher told me he had a better chance of getting into the UK on the back of a truck than waiting for the government to let him in.
+"I apologize on behalf of my country," I said.
 "I'm sorry for what we put you through."

-But after the film of my trip aired I found myself caught in a familiar constellation of tabloid and social media aggressors.
-It began on Twitter, with near-universal negative comments, from people like Andre Walker, who said: "I think Lily Allen ought to apologise to the country for backing an Islamist terrorist," or another, who said, "I wonder who would Lily Allen would feel sorry for if there was a war, would she care for a English kid soldiers or Muslim Isis."
+But after the film of my trip aired, I found myself caught in a familiar constellation of tabloid and social media aggressors.
+It began on Twitter, with near-universal negative comments, from people like Andre Walker, who said: "I think Lily Allen ought to apologize to the country for backing an Islamist terrorist," or another, who said, "I wonder who Lily Allen would feel sorry for if there was a war, would she care for English kid soldiers or Muslim ISIS."

 I didn't think going to Calais was particularly controversial, but it turns out that saying we need to help vulnerable children is now dodgy territory.

 Some of the anger felt familiar.
-People thought it was wrong for someone who has money to moralise on behalf of everyone else.
-In The Sun, they ran the headline, "Maybe they could stay in your lovely £2m pad, Lily?" – "they" presumably being thousands of child refugees in Calais and tens of thousands more in Greece.
+People thought it was wrong for someone who has money to moralize on behalf of everyone else.
+In the Sun, it ran the headline, "Maybe they could stay in your lovely £2m pad, Lily?"—"they" presumably being thousands of child refugees in Calais and tens of thousands more in Greece.

 It's true: I live in a bubble.
-I have a lovely house, my kids go to a good school and I sort of have an idea of what I'm working towards in terms of my future.
-But that's what I was struck by in Calais – people are in a holding pen.
+I have a lovely house, my kids go to a good school, and I sort of have an idea of what I'm working toward in terms of my future.
+But that's what I was struck by in Calais—people are in a holding pen.
 They have no idea what comes next.
 There is no life plan.
-There is nothing to work towards except for getting across the channel.
-If you're a 13-year-old boy jumping on top of a lorry moving at 60mph every night – if that's your goal – then what further proof could there be that people like me, with the chances life has afforded me, have a responsibility to help in any way we can?
+There is nothing to work toward except for getting across the channel.
+If you're a 13-year-old boy jumping on top of a truck moving at 60 miles per hour every night—if that's your goal—then what further proof could there be that people like me, with the chances life has afforded me, have a responsibility to help in any way we can?

 I don't really believe the tabloid journalists are worried about 14 refugees coming to the country.
 I don't think it's conspiratorial to say there are other motives at play.
 Refugees have become a representation of a lot of other factors.
 They're being used to push several other agendas.